-(S2) Communication (oral, written and visual) - Influencing skills – argumentation
+(S2) Communication (oral, written and visual) - presentation skills – oral

-(S3) Critical thinking and problem solving - Critical analysis
+(S4) Critical thinking and problem solving - critical analysis